 We will look for network similarity between cell types on a global scale and use the robust statistics in our rewiring analysis incorporated with more TF knockdown data as validation.
 We are expanding our network analysis and using both external and internal (ENCODE) RNA-seq data after TF/RBP knockdowns for validation.
-We will further investigate the network perturbations after disruption of key regulators.
+We will further investigate the network perturbations after disruption of key regulators.[[rewrite!!]]

-3. Regarding the BMR criticisms .
+C. How we will address the BMR criticisms

-Note that the BMR calculations in the original manuscripts only occupies two sub figures of six total figures, but received the most criticism.
-We tried to document this in the table below.
+Note that the BMR calculations in the original manuscripts only occupies two sub figures of six total figures, but received the overwhelming amout of the technical criticism.
+For example, we have 42 itemized technical comments from all referees (in addition to 20 on overall presentation), and 19 of them are all focused on the BMR calculation part.

-Table 2.
-Summary of main comments in the referee report [[we need to condense]]